pyrogram/pyrogram/docs/source/faq.rst

 - **Type-hinted**: Exposed Pyrogram types and method parameters are all type-hinted.
 - **Updated**, to make use of the latest Telegram API version and features.
 - **Bot API-like**: Similar to the Bot API in its simplicity, but much more powerful and detailed.
-- **Pluggable**: The `Smart Plugin`_ system allows to write components with minimal boilerplate code.
+- **Pluggable**: The :doc:`Smart Plugin <topics/smart-plugins>` system allows to write components with minimal boilerplate code.
-- **Comprehensive**: Execute any `advanced action`_ an official client is able to do, and even more.
+- **Comprehensive**: Execute any :doc:`advanced action <topics/advanced-usage>` an official client is able to do, and even more.

 .. _TgCrypto: https://github.com/pyrogram/tgcrypto
-.. _Smart Plugin: topics/smart-plugins
-.. _advanced action: topics/advanced-usage

 What can MTProto do more than the Bot API?
 ------------------------------------------

-For a detailed answer, please refer to the `MTProto vs. Bot API`_ page.
+For a detailed answer, please refer to the :doc:`MTProto vs. Bot API <topics/mtproto-vs-botapi>` page.

-.. _MTProto vs. Bot API: topics/mtproto-vs-botapi

 Why do I need an API key for bots?
 ----------------------------------